chris-peterson/kekiri/tests/README.md

-Given the checkered past of NUnit and dotnetcore, the entire testing suite for Kekiri was abandoned.
+Previous test suite was comprised of the pre-V4 attribute based (as opposed to Fluent) style tests.
+Also, test suite was heavily coupled to NUnit (which is still not working with dotnetcore).

-Plan is to rebuild with xUnit -- Contributions welcome!
+The entire suite has been removed.
+It needs to be rebuilt from scratch with xUnit -- Pull requests welcome!